marknokes/subscriptions-for-woo/src/readme.txt

 4. Click on **Install Now** and wait until the plugin is installed successfully.
 5. You can activate the plugin after WooCommerce and WooCommerce PayPal Payments are installed by clicking on **Activate** now on the success page.

+= PayPal Integration =

+This plugin integrates with the PayPal SDK to process payments securely.
+Please note the following:

+* This plugin relies on the PayPal SDK to facilitate payment transactions.
+* For more information about PayPal's services, visit [PayPal](https://www.paypal.com/).
+* Before using this plugin, please review PayPal's [Terms of Use](https://www.paypal.com/us/legalhub/home) and [Privacy Policy](https://www.paypal.com/us/legalhub/privacy-full) to understand how PayPal handles your data and transactions.

 == Screenshots ==
 1. Main settings screen